-Pune :: Social & Political Movements Fridge Magnet
+Pune :: Social and Political Movements Fridge Magnet

 Bring the spirit of Pune City into your home with this illustration of PUNE City's Social & Political Movements that captures city's characteristics in an unique way.